devonfw-forge/Chionophile/README.md

 - Rust (Actix4)

 The applications are completely interchangeable, as they share the same behaviour in all of the endpoints.

+Additionally, a *wasm* compiled rust version was implemented with the *subo* tool.

 ## Benchmarks
 Two benchmarks are executed for different purposes: